aer0ss/aerofs/docs/engineering/design/in-place_upgrade_-_front-end_work.md

 Today if an admin wants to upgrade her appliance, she needs to make a backup of the current appliance, launch a new VM, restore the new backup to the new VM, optionally update the DNS record to point to the new appliance IP, the last step being not under control and difficult to achieve if dependent on the company processes.

 This has two effects.
-First, it increases the perception that managing AeroFS is difficult, which is the opposite of what we claim and customers were sold on.
-Second, admins have been reluctant to upgrade, resulting in lower adoption in new features or bug fixes.
+First, it makes the upgrade process more difficult, going against our simplicity mantra.
+Second, and as a result of the first point, admins have been reluctant to upgrade, which slows down the adoption of new features or bug fixes.

 Making upgrade easier helps carry our value 'Customers First'.